bld-commons/dev-excel/README.md

 # dev-excel
-In this project there are 2 projects used to simplify the generation and reading of excel files and are:
+In this project there are 2 projects used to simplify the generation and reading of excel files through the packages apache-poi and are:

   1)generator-excel
   2)read-excel